dineshsonachalam/Android_Studio_CalculatorApplication_2017_ForBeginners/README.md

 Android Studio

 ### activity_main.xml
-It an user interface.
+It is an user interface.
 It acts as a front end in android developement.

 Things to do:
 * First of all we need to 2 textfield to hold input value that is the number.